Michelle3334/freaky_memory/README.md

 The main colors used in this project:
 * Background color: Granny apple #C3F8CE
 * Font color: Seal brown #191515
-* Link & hover color: Bilboa green #317213
+* Link & hover color: Blue Marguerite #6C57B7
+ * Initially I was going to use Bilboa green #317213 for the link and hover text, but during initial development I realised the color contrast was not great enough.

 ### Fonts
 For the main heading element I used Limelight and for all other text I used Josephin Sans.
 Sans-Serif is used as a backup font.